 - Unemployment rate is 3.7% and is the lowest since the 1970s.
 More people have moved into work. - The Department of Work and Pensions works closely with many organisations to support deprived areas and has outreach workers. - "Entitled to calculation" can be undertaken and Officers can then look at the individual's circumstances.
-Individuals would never be asked to move from a
+Individuals would never be asked to move from a Legacy Benefit to Universal Credit unless this was financially better for them.
+Officers help individuals make best use of the income that they have. - Universal Credit pays more the less an individual earns.
+It is based on earnings.
+If an individual is on a zero hours contract and does not work at all this then remains consistent; a taper for Universal Credit is detailed on the website of the Department of Work and Pensions. - The employer must notify HMRC of the earnings of each employee.

-20 Developing food poverty action plans 2019, Sustain
+&lt;sup>20 Developing food poverty action plans 2019, Sustain